OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/monitor-apps.md

 Use the filter inputs to filter traces by stage, app, element type, trace status, total duration, date/time and user.
 You can filter traces by date back up to four weeks in an interval of up to two weeks.

 When you click the embedded link of a trace's date/time, you open the detail page for that unique trace.
 On the left side of the screen you see each span of the trace in order of execution alongside its duration.
-A red bar next to a span indicates an error.
+A red circle with X next to a span indicates an error.
 If any span of a trace has an error then the status of the trace is **Error**.
 Else the trace status is **OK**.

-You use the **Show all** toggle to show ODC internal spans.
+You use the **Show details** toggle to show ODC internal spans.
 This may provide additional context for your troubleshooting, but you can't action a problem with an ODC internal span.

 When you click a span you see its attributes and any related logs on the right side of the screen.